MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 ## Introduction to segmentation

-The *Segments* capability enables you to group your customers into cohorts based on demographic, transactional, or behavioral customer attributes.
+The segmentation capability of Customer Insights enables you to group your customers into cohorts based on demographic, transactional, or behavioral customer attributes.
 Using segmentation, you can target promotional campaigns, sales activities, and customer support actions to achieve your business goals.

 You can define complex filters around the Customer Profile entity and its graph of related entities.
 Each segment, after processing, outputs a set of customer entity records that you can export and take action on.